Marcus Atius Balbus: Personal life

 He married Julia Minor, the younger of the two elder sisters of the dictator Julius Caesar.
 Julia bore him two or more daughters and possibly a son named Marcus Atius Balbus.
 One of the daughters married Gaius Octavius and became the mother of Octavia Minor (fourth wife of triumvir Mark Antony) and of the first Roman emperor Augustus.
 A younger daughter married Lucius Marcius Philippus and became the mother of Marcia.

 Another Atia, who was married to a Gaius Junius Silanus, has been speculated to have existed by Madvig and Syme.
-This Atia may have been a granddaughter of Balbus and Julia trought their son and his marriage to a Claudia.
+This Atia may have been a granddaughter of Balbus and Julia through their son and his marriage to a Claudia.